Yashwanth-Krishna08/Bank-Management-System/README.md

-# Bank-Management-System
-A simple bank management system in C++
 # 🏦 Banking System (C++)

 A simple **Banking System** developed in **C++** that simulates basic banking operations.
 This project is designed to demonstrate core **Object-Oriented Programming (OOP)** concepts while implementing real-world banking logic like deposits, withdrawals, and balance tracking.